 Little thank you to Starbucks toffee nut lattes for getting me through the last week of work before Christmas.
 You’ve been a dream.
 Niamh on coffee is a whole different person.
 I talk LOADS MORE, like I’ve had a few drinks.
 Maybe we’ll just keep the coffee for peak times at work, ha!

-This is my last post until 2021, so I will wish you a VERY happy new year, you deserve it!
+This is my last post of 2020 until 2021, so I will wish you a VERY happy new year, you deserve it!
 See you soon!